What are Clinical Trials

 Occurs once the drug is approved and determines long term risks and benefits.

-The different stages of clinical trials that must be done to investigate a new drug.
-Phase 1 is the first stage while phase 4 is the final stage.
-1: A phase 1 trial assesses the safety and dose of a new drug(s).
+Phase 1: A phase 1 trial assesses the safety and dose of a new drug(s).
 In other words, it determines the dose at which the drug may have the most benefit but with tolerable side effects.
 Phase 1 trials involve a small number of participants, and the drug will usually be given at a lower dose first and then increased (dose escalation).
 This means side effects can be closely monitored, and the dose escalation stopped if side effects reach a certain threshold.
 Although the aim is not to assess the effectiveness of the drug some patients do benefit.

 Participants in phase 1 trials are often the first humans to trial the drug ever or for a particular condition.
 The drug will have undergone extensive safety testing and all participants will be monitored very closely for side effects throughout the trial.
 These trials are required to move to phase 2 and are an essential part of drug development.